 Gases at high pressure

-At high pressures, the particles of the gas have less room to move (more particles per unit volume), so they exist closer to each other.
+At high pressures, gas particles have less room to move (more particles per unit volume), existing closer together.
 This can break both of the assumptions above:

-- The particles are closer together, so a relatively weak attractive or repulsive force will have more effect (where previously particles may have been too far apart to interact)
+- Particles are closer together, so relatively weak attractive or repulsive forces will have more effect.
+Previously particles may have been too far apart to interact.

 - The volume of the actual gas particle (molecule or atom) may now be significant.
-With more particles in the same space, there is less empty space between the particles, so the space taken up by the particles themselves is a greater fraction of the total volume.
+With more particles in the same space, the empty space between them decreases.
+The space taken up by the particles themselves is a greater fraction of the total volume.

 Gases at low temperature